Geezer Butler: Style and legacy

 Butler is regarded as one of the most influential bassists in heavy metal.
 Billy Sheehan of Mr. Big said: "He's a founding father of a whole genre of music and a man who really set the bar early on to be such an integral part of the sound and song structure of Sabbath".
 In Mick Wall's biography of Iron Maiden entitled Run to the Hills, founder Steve Harris recalls: "I distinctly remember trying to play along to Black Sabbath's "Paranoid" – at first I just could not get it.
 I threw the guitar on my bed and walked out in a huff, but the next day I came back, picked it up and played it all the way through note-for-note!
 Once I got going, I started getting into bass-lines with a bit more subtlety to them."

-Former Metallica bassist Jason Newsted, who defined him his "number 1 influence," stated: "All true metal bassists look up to Geezer as a pioneer and Godfather of our chosen instrument.
+Former Metallica bassist Jason Newsted, who defined Butler as his "number 1 influence," stated: "All true metal bassists look up to Geezer as a pioneer and Godfather of our chosen instrument.
 The best, ever."
 Rex Brown of Pantera and Kill Devil Hill asserted: "He's a legend.
 He's everything.
 Geezer is so much of an influence on me.
-Other bassists such as Type O Negative's Peter Steele, Minutemen's Mike Watt, and Metallica's Cliff Burton have also listed Butler as an influence.
+Other bassists such as Type O Negative's Peter Steele, Minutemen's Mike Watt, Nightwish's Marko Hietala, and Metallica's Cliff Burton have also listed Butler as an influence.

 In 2020, he was ranked 21st in Rolling Stones list 50 Greatest Bassists of All Time.

 One week before their farewell Back to the Beginning concert, Butler and the other original members of Black Sabbath were each made Freemen of the City of Birmingham.